haennah/OFA_lithics/README.md

 - e_descriptivestats_smarttester_stepmm
   - A TXT file containing the output of the descriptive statistics (hmisc v.
 5.0-1) of data_smarttester_stepmm.xlsx.

-- f_OFA_graphs
-  - Graphs on surface area throughout the simulated trajectory in OFA.
-Since the axis labels are too small to see, they can only be retrieved in the correspoding OFA project via the diagramm tab.
-The red graph shows the surface area of the tool sample and black shows the surface area of the contact material.

-The remaining data objects including OFA- and ZENConnect projects are available on zenedo:
+The remaining data objects (f, g) including OFA- and ZENConnect projects are available on zenedo:

 *** End of README ***